MarijaBorisov/ngsi-tools/README.md

    **`npm install`**
   5. Start NGSI Connector API:
    **`npm start`**
-  6. After these steps you can start using NGSI Connector API, more info about use of API can be found in [Usage](#usage) section.
+  6. After these steps you can start using NGSI Connector API, more info about the use of API can be found in [Usage](#usage) section.

 [Top](#waste4think-ngsi-connector-api)

 ## Usage

-Usage section will cover how to configure NGSI Connector API but also what endpoints API have to offer as well rule managment.
+Usage section will cover how to configure NGSI Connector API but also what endpoints API have to offer as well rule management.

 ###### **Configuration**

 Configuration for NGSI Connector API is responsible for how API will be started and run.
-Bellow users can found detail explanation regarding each setting from **`config.js`** file which is located in the root of this project.
+Bellow users can find a detail explanation regarding each setting from **`config.js`** file which is located in the root of this project.

 ```console
 const config = {};